adamvietro/blog/README.md

 Let me know if you want to contribute

 **Diagram**
-The overall project should follow this structure
+The overall project should follow this structure.
 ```mermaid
 erDiagram
 User {